levanduy99/Java-Coding/README.md

 Each time you can either climb `1` or `2` steps.
 In how many distinct ways can you climb to the top?

+2. Maximum Subarray

+Given an integer array `nums`, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.

+A **subarray** is a **contiguous** part of an array.

 # [5 Most used Sorting Algorithms](https://favtutor.com/blogs/sorting-algorithms-java)
 1. Merge Sort
 - **Time Complexity**: Sorting arrays on different machines.
 Merge Sort is a recursive algorithm and time complexity can be expressed as following recurrence relation.